 - Material: Uranium Dioxide

 - Fuel Cladding.
 Zirconium is a lustrous, grey-white, strong transition metal that resembles hafnium and, to a lesser extent, titanium.
 Zirconium is mainly used as a refractory and opacifier, although small amounts are used as an alloying agent for its strong resistance to corrosion.
 Zirconium alloy (e.g., Zr + 1%Nb) is widely used as a cladding for nuclear reactor fuels.
 The desired properties of these alloys are a low neutron-capture cross-section and resistance to corrosion under normal service conditions.
 Zirconium alloys have lower thermal conductivity (about 18 W/m.K) than pure zirconium metal (about 22 W/m.K).

 - Material: Zirconium Alloy

 - Top Nozzle and Bottom Nozzle.
-A PWR fuel assembly comprises a bottom nozzle into which rods are fixed through the lattice and to finish the whole assembly it is ended by a top nozzle.
+A PWR fuel assembly comprises a bottom nozzle into which rods are fixed through the lattice, and to finish the whole assembly, it is ended by a top nozzle.
 There are spacing grids between these nozzles.
 These grids ensure an exact guiding of the fuel rods.
 The bottom and top nozzles are heavily constructed as they provide much of the mechanical support for the fuel assembly structure.
 The top nozzle ensures the assembly handling function.
-Bottom nozzle provides the mechanical support for the fuel assembly structure.
-The bottom nozzle features a debris mitigation device, to catch traveling foreign bodies, which had formed, at one time, the chief cause of cladding failure.
+The bottom nozzle provides mechanical support for the fuel assembly structure.
+The bottom nozzle features a debris mitigation device to catch traveling foreign bodies, which had formed, at one time, the chief cause of cladding failure.